Hit and Run

 In Uninsured Motorist Bodily Injury claims your automobile insurance company steps into the shoes of the insurance that should have covered the other driver – the hit and run driver.
 Since they are acting as the liability insurance on behalf of the hit and run driver they will look for any way to show that you possibly contributed to the collision in some way, or that your injuries being claimed are not related to the accident, or that your injuries are exaggerated, or that your injuries were preexisting, or any other reason they can find to minimize the value of your claim.

-If you are looking for a Dallas auto accident lawyer, call (972) 599 4100.
+If you are looking for Dallas car accident lawyers, call (972) 599 4100.
 We offer free phone consultations.
 We also provide a free strategy session.
 The strategy session includes a summary of your case, legal issues involved, and legal issues we identify as being critical to maximizing the compensation owed.THERE IS NO FEE IF WE DO NOT WIN

 You owe us nothing if we are unable to recover.
 We charge a contingency fee structured to take a percentage of what we recover.
 As a performance-based contract, the better we do for you, the better we do for ourselves.
 This aligns our interests in the case with our client’s interests.DIRECTIONS TO OUR OFFICE